-Position Chief Executive Officer Ownership Requirement 4 x Base Salary Maximum Number of Shares Required Chief Financial Officer, Chief Operating Officer and Senior Vice Presidents 3 x Base Salary 30,000 Vice Presidents and other Officers 1 x Base Salary 7,500
+Position Ownership Requirement Maximum Number of Shares Required Chief Executive Officer 4 x Base Salary 100,000 Chief Financial Officer, Chief Operating Officer and Senior Vice Presidents 3 x Base Salary 30,000 Vice Presidents and other Officers 1 x Base Salary 7,500

 The compensation committee intends for non-employee directors and executive officers of the Company who are or become subject to these guidelines to achieve the applicable ownership guidelines within five years from the date the participant becomes subject to the guidelines.
 Executive officers joining AZZ, or who subsequently become executive officers due to a promotion, are encouraged to comply with the policy by the later of the date three years from the date the individual first becomes an officer as a result of promotion or the date five years from the date the individual was hired by AZZ.
 In the event an individual becomes subject to a new higher threshold due to a promotion (e.g., if a current vice president is subsequently promoted to chief operating officer), the individual is encouraged to comply with the new threshold by the later of the date three years from the date of such promotion or the date five years from the date the individual was originally hired by AZZ.

-Based upon the closing market price of AZZ common stock on February 28, 2019, Mr. Ferguson is the only executive officer to have attained the applicable target level of stock ownership pursuant to the guidelines.
-The remaining executive officers continue to work towards acquiring their target levels within five years from the date they were hired by AZZ in compliance with the guidelines.
+Based upon the closing market price of AZZ common stock on February 28, 2020 (the last previous trading date of fiscal year 2020), Mr. Ferguson was the only NEO to have attained the applicable target level of stock ownership pursuant to the guidelines.